The Global Hunger Index, GHI, is a statistical tool for collecting data on famine in the world and malnutrition in various countries.

 Every year the Index focuses on a specific theme that represents the multidimensionality of the “hunger” problem and possible solutions – as well as updating the data on hunger in the world at regional, national and local levels.
 The most recent editions have focused on the link between hunger and human health, climate change, forced migration, inequalities in the access to food and resources and the theme of hunger in the United Nations 2030 Agenda.

-Africa South of the Sahara and Southern Asia remain the regions with the highest levels of hunger in the world, with a score of respectively 27.1 and 26.1.
-In both areas, hunger is at a serious level because of the high percentage of undernourished people and the high rates of child wasting and stunting.
+Africa South of the Sahara and South Asia remain the regions with the highest levels of hunger in the world, with GHI scores of 26.8 and 26.2 (severe level) respectively.